codeclimate/codeclimate-rubocop/config/contents/lint/useless_else_without_rescue.md

-This cop checks for useless `else` in `begin..end` without `rescue`.
+Checks for useless `else` in `begin..end` without `rescue`.

-NOTE: This syntax is no longer valid on Ruby 2.6 or higher and this cop is going to be removed at some point the future.
+NOTE: This syntax is no longer valid on Ruby 2.6 or higher.

 ### Example: